-What do Venice offers in a week?
+What does Venice offers in a week?

-Venice is a city not so extended, but is full of museums, works of art and a lot of things to see.
+Venice is a city not so extended, but it is full of museums, works of art and a lot of things to see.
 Moreover, if you are thinking about spending 7 days in Venice, in this article you will find many ideas for the smaller islands (including Murano, Burano and Torcello) and some art heritage cities such as Treviso and Verona.

 How to get to Venice

 There are many ways to get to Venice, but certainly for a week two ways stand out: the train and the plane.
-The “Venezia Santa Lucia” train station is connected to all the main stations in Italy (Rome, Florence, Milan, Naples, …) and thanks to the “frecce” (high-speed train) it becomes more favourable (both in terms of time and money) but also convenient because you reach the historical centre without others transports.
+The “Venezia Santa Lucia” train station is well connected to all the main stations in Italy (Rome, Florence, Milan, Naples, …) and thanks to the “frecce” (high-speed train) it becomes more favourable than the plane (both in terms of time and money) but also convenient because you reach the historical centre without others transports.
 For more detailed information, please feel free to visit the website of Trenitalia or Italo.

 On the other hand, the plane can be suitable if you are coming from far away and maybe you have found a tempting offer, less expensive than the train.
 The two main airports to reach Venice are the “Marco Polo” in Tessera (you can reach easily “Piazzale Roma” or St. Mark’s Square with the bus or via ferryboat) and the “Sant’Angelo” in Treviso (in 30 minutes with taxi or bus you will arrive in Venice).
-Take a look at the Expedia website to find some offers for your holidays in Venice.

 How to get around the city